How Much Does It Cost to Trademark a NameStartup Law ResourcesIntellectual Property

 Trademark Cost Per Class

 A class is the type of services or goods that the trademark will apply to, and the cost is $275 per class.
 Overall, there are 45 different classes that you can obtain a trademark in.

 - How do I get a logo trademarked?
 To have a logo trademarked, a JPEG file must accompany your application.
 Make sure you read the rules as they pertain to how to trademark your logo.
 Also, make sure you understand the three types of logo marks: standard character format, stylized/design format, and sound mark.

 - When is the right time to trademark your company's name?
 The sooner you trademark your company name, the better it will be for you in the long run.
 Even if you have not started selling products or services, you may wish to consider filing a trademark application with an intent to use the statement.

 - Can I register my name as a trademark?
 Unless you have a rare name, your name should not be used as a trademark.
 However, there are cases where you may be able to incorporate your name into your trademark.
 We've cited some examples above, such as "Bob's Custom Home Building," that may be acceptable.
 If you have any doubt about whether your name can or should be included in your trademark, a trademark attorney can help answer your questions.

 If you need help with trademark registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.